balchua/do-microk8s/README.md

 **The `cluster_token` must be 32 alphanumeric characters long.**

-## Digitalocean TF environment variables
+## DigitalOcean TF environment variables

 You must have these environment variables present.